 Postpartum Depression: Know The Symptoms

-As many as one in seven people who give birth will experience postpartum depression.
-Postpartum depression is more than just feeling “blue” after having a baby; it’s a form of clinical depression that usually requires professional support and treatment.
+As many as one in seven new mothers will experience postpartum depression after giving birth.
+Postpartum depression, one of the more common mood disorders, is more than just feeling “the baby blues” after childbirth.
+It’s a form of clinical depression that usually requires professional support and treatment.

 Wondering about the symptoms of postpartum depression?